saranaranjo4430/blogVAR/content/posts/Lecture_10.md

 +++
 date = 2024-10-15T11:00:55+02:00
-title = "Lecture 10 - The Shape of Smartphones"
-description = "The Shape of Smartphones" authors = ["Sara Naranjo"] tags = [
+title = "The Shape of Smartphones: A short post " description = "The Shape of Smartphones" authors = ["Sara Naranjo"] tags = [
-    "Prototyping",
-    "Evaluation",
-    "Testing"
+    "Smartphones",
+    "Shape",
+    "Future"
     ]
 categories = []
 externalLink = ""